galacticcouncil/hydration-docs/docs/howto_list_token_in_omnipool.md

 ## 00 Prerequisites

 With all tokens pooled into a single pool, we must take extra precautions to avoid exposing the Omnipool to large swings in token values due to market manipulation.
-Therefore the requirements for listing a token in the Omnipool are:
+Therefore the requirements for listing a token in the Omnipool are listed below.
+There may be exceptions, or additional criteria preventing a token from being listed in the Omnipool since it is difficult to define absolute rules that apply in all situations.
+The actual decision lies with HDX token holders who may still reject a token that meets all criteria and may accept a token that does not.

 1. The token must have already gone through price discovery for at least eight months.
 Must be listed on a DEX with at least $100k liquidity and/or listed on a CEX with active market maker support maintaining a 2% depth of at least $2k.
 Ideally the token is listed on at least two exchanges.
 2. Sudo control of the chain/token must have been removed or revoked.
 This could involve the removal of the `sudo` pallet entirely, removing a registered sudo key, or in the case of AssetHub tokens the provable burning of any administrative control over the token.